 She has a particular interest in working with athletes and sports people and sees many professional and semi-professional sports-people in clinic.
-She loves their commitment and the way they are so in tune with the changes that chiropractic can make.
+She loves their commitment and the way they are so in tune with the changes in their muskuloskeletal health.
 She also see a lot of weekend warriors!
-Performance counts for sport and optimising performance is one of the aims of chiropractic adjustments.

-She has a large tool-kit of therapeutic approaches that include diversified technique, cranial adjusting, sacro-occipital technique (SOT), neuro-muscular energy techniques, activator adjusting, upper-cervical specific adjusting, Network Spinal Analysis (NSA), toggle technique and functional muscle testing.
+She has a large tool-kit of therapeutic approaches that include diversified technique, cranial adjusting, sacro-occipital technique (SOT), neuro-muscular energy techniques, activator adjusting, upper-cervical specific adjusting, Network Spinal Analysis (NSA) and functional muscle testing.
 She is trained to use acupuncture for pain relief, to fit orthotics and to apply kinesio-tape to help recovery from injuries.
-She has also trained to support health with dietary changes and nutritional supplements.
+She has also trained in some elements of nutrition.

 Anna had congenital hip dysplasia, which was not found in time to correct it whilst she was an infant.
-As a result, she underwent hip replacement surgery at the age of 40 after living with severe pain for years.
+As a result, she underwent her first hip replacement surgery at the age of 40 after living with severe pain for years; the second was carried out in 2017.
 Chiropractic proved essential in managing her condition and pain both before and after surgery.
 This experience has given her great insight and empathy for the constant pain of arthritic conditions and back pain.